xinyee20/tp/docs/team/xinyee20.md

       * `flagatt` - Allows the users to flag attendance of a student when necessary while in lesson view
       * `unflagatt` - Allows the users to un-flag the attendance of a student after settling issue of the flagged student while in lesson view
-  * Justification: This feature improves the product significantly because it is helps a user to keep track of the attendance of students during tutorial lessons.
+  * Justification: This feature improves the product significantly because it helps a user keep track of the attendance of students during tutorial lessons.
 The ability to mark attendance quickly increases the efficiency of lessons.
-The ability to flag attendance of students help users keep track of the attendance of students in special cases where they have to go for replacement lessons.
+The ability to flag students' attendance allows user to keep track of the attendance of students in special cases where they have to go for replacement lessons.
   * Highlights: The implementation of this feature was tricky as students were originally deeply nested within a group.
-A lot of discussion and analysis of the structure of the whole project and the relationship between `Group`s, `Lesson`s, `Student`s was done so as to reduce the nesting.
+A series of discussions and analysis of the project structure (Relationship between `Group`, `Lesson`, `Student`) was done so as to reduce the nesting.
 Changes had to be made to the implementation of the commands to infuse in the `Manager`s.
-Another highlight was that the mark attendance commands that are applied to all the students in the class did not run very fast so we had to look into how we can optimise the code to make it run faster.
+Another highlight was that the mark attendance commands that are applied to all the students in the class were slow so we had to look into how we can optimise the code to make it run faster.
 All these major changes made the implementation of the code very time-consuming and rather challenging.

 * **New Feature 2**: Added the ability to award and adjust participation scores of students during lessons
   * What it does:
     * `editscore` - Allows the users to edit the participation score of a student when viewing a lesson